 If you are faced with this scenario, we have put together three options for your consideration as replacements for your existing water heater.
 They are:

 Option #1: Standard Gas Water Heater.
 In order to pass inspection, a smaller liner would have to be dropped inside your existing chimney to reduce its size and bring the chimney up to code.

 Option #2: Electric Water Heater.
 In order to have an electric water heater installed, a onetime conversion fee must be factored in.
 This fee covers the cost to install a dedicated electrical wire and breaker for the new electric water heater and also to have the gas line and vent capped off from the old gas water heater.

 *We offer two options for the actual conversion fee.
 They are:

-If considering changing from a gas water heater to electric, some thought must also be given to the size of the water heater being installed.
-In Winnipeg, 80% of homes with gas water heaters have a 40 US gallon size whereas homes with electric water heaters have a 50 US gallon water heater.
-Almost every new home being built today has an electric water heater and they are almost always either 65 or 80 US gallons.
+In addition, if you are considering changing from a gas water heater to electric, some thought must also be given to the size of the water heater being installed.
+In Winnipeg, most older homes with an electric water heater have a 50 US gallon model.
+However, almost every new home being built today has an electric water heater and they are almost always either 65 or 80 US gallons.
 The larger capacity can offset the slower recovery times.

 Option #3: Power Vented Gas Water Heater.
 In order to install a power vented gas water heater, a hole would have to be cored into the basement wall in order to vent this water heater to the outdoors with plastic piping.
 Contact us for more details.